ncoghlan/misc/notes/python3/questions_and_answers.rst

   within the constraints of Python's normal Python deprecation processes.

-These changes are a key source of friction when it comes to Python 3 between the Python core developers and other experts that have fully mastered the Python 2 text model, especially those that focus on targeting POSIX platforms rather than Windows or the JVM, as well as those that focus on writing boundary code, such as networking libraries, web frameworks and file format parsers and generators.
-These developers bear a lot of the burden of adjusting to these changes on behalf of their users, while gaining few or none of the benefits.
+These changes are a key source of friction when it comes to Python 3 between the Python core developers and other experts that had fully mastered the Python 2 text model, especially those that focus on targeting POSIX platforms rather than Windows or the JVM, as well as those that focus on writing boundary code, such as networking libraries, web frameworks and file format parsers and generators.
+These developers bore a lot of the burden of adjusting to these changes on behalf of their users, often while gaining few or none of the benefits.

 That said, while these issues certainly aren't ideal, they also won't impact